Enumerative combinatorics with applications to computer science

 Food and accommodation of all participants will be covered through the sponsorship of our generous funders.

-We can provide financial support for travel for a limited number of participants from developing countries, application details will be available once registration opens.
+We can provide financial support for travel for a limited number of participants from developing countries, application details will be available soon.

 We as the organisers are committed to creating a welcoming environment for everybody.
 As such, we would like to strongly encourage people from underrepresented groups to apply to the school.
 Additionally, if there is anything that we can do to accommodate your needs, please contact us.